-In comparison, I’ve shoved almost every single delta-8 gummy down my gullet.
-They give me a dry mouth, especially when waking up the next morning after a session.
+In comparison, delta-8 gummies tend to give you a dry mouth (but typically not a headache), especially when waking up the next morning after a session.
 If you overdo the dosing, expect panic attacks similar to consuming too much delta-9.

 How would you compare the feeling to a delta-9 THC high?

 The feelings and sensations you get from a delta-8 high are similar but less intense than a delta-9 THC high.

 Delta-8 flower with CBD and CBG is more likely to reduce paranoia, fear, and anxiety commonly associated with high-THC marijuana.